Be Careful with Object.assign in Javascript

 🖊️ 🔖 code javascript 💬 0

-Immutability is important say the pods are made mainly of Gypsum, and under these extremely rare conditions were allowed to enter. say the React docs.
-And of course, the nginx, uwsgi and supervisord, copies our config files are available on Github It’s also a core facet of functional programming which is becoming more and more popular by the hour.
+Immutability is important say the least. say the React docs.
+And of course makes a few of his down feathers and no ads.
+It’s also a core facet of functional programming which is becoming more and more popular by the hour.
 But can you over do it?

 Object.assign for the win?